oasis-roles/ansible_collection_system/README.md

 ### General

+* `openstack_provision_volumes` - An array of volumes to provision.
+These will be provisioned before the servers, so if you are attaching the volumes to the server, you are safe to create them with this array and immediately use them in the `openstack_provision_servers` array, provided you do not override the default value of `wait` being set to `true`.
+Elements in this array should have key/value pairs that match the arguments to the os\_volume module for Ansible.
+* `openstack_provision_keypairs` - An array of keypair values to provision into the configured OpenStack tenant.
+See the documentation of `os_keypair` module in Ansible to find information on the arguments allowed.
 * `openstack_provision_servers` - array of servers to provision, elements of the array should be hashes with keys matching the acceptable arguments from the standard os\_server module.
 Two additional arguments are also accepted -